Magna Steyr: Cancelled contracts

 Porsche had announced in June 2008 that the Boxster and Cayman models would be manufactured by Magna Steyr from 2012, but this contract was cancelled in December 2009 and transferred to Karmann, a German car assembly company which was recently taken over by Porsche's parent company, Volkswagen.
+After Fisker cancelled the orders for the Fisker Ocean, 500 employees had to be laid off at the main plant in Graz.

 MILA

 Magna Steyr created the MILA (Magna Innovation Lightweight Auto) brand for its technology and research.
 Several concept cars have been shown at motor shows.

 MILA Concept

 The showcar was presented at the IAA in Frankfurt in 2005 as a one-seater sportscar.
 The first prototype of the CNG-powered vehicle was built in 2006.
 Mila 2, the two-seater version, followed.

 MILA Future

 Presented at the Geneva Motor Show 2007, the Mila Future is a sculpture with four roof options: coupé, landaulet, coupster (a crossover between a coupé and a roadster) and roadster.

 MILA Alpin

 The Alpin was a small, lightweight off-road vehicle for four passengers in a 3+1 seat arrangement announced at the 2008 Geneva Motor Show.
 It had an unusual mid-engine layout and was based on a low-cost production concept.
 It was 3540 mm long, 1703 mm wide and 1750 mm high, with a 3-cylinder 1.0 L (999cc) engine in two versions; CNG natural gas or petrol.
 The petrol version was much lighter, with a weight of 906 kg.